-2) Holding on to historical assumptions
+Holding on to historical assumptions

-Concerns about the psychosocial impact of anatomical differences are realistic, and it is the responsibility of DSD teams to support patients and families to address them.
-Much of the dataset demonstrates how HPs were familiar with the idea of normalizing surgery as an effective solution to address potential psychosocial difficulties.
-However, the idea that surgery would normalize anatomy and therefore overcome the anticipated difficulties in peer relations is an assumption that has not been evidenced.
-Nevertheless, the interviewees repeatedly cited the assumption:
+Concerns about the psychosocial impact of anatomical differences are realistic, and it is the responsibility of DSD teams to support patients and families to address their concerns.
+Much of the dataset demonstrates how HPs were familiar with the idea of normalising surgery as an effective solution to address potential psychosocial difficulties.
+However, the idea that surgery would normalise anatomy and therefore overcome the anticipated difficulties in peer relations is an assumption that has not been evidenced.
+Nevertheless, the interviewees including for uses related repeatedly cited such assumptions as the question of clitoral surgery came up in interview:

-"Well I suppose it's... normalising the appearance so that they feel more normal erm... so that might mean that it's easier for them in a social si- you know swimming costumes that sort of thing so they don't look unusual."
+Well I suppose it's... normalising the appearance so that they feel more normal erm... so that might mean that it's easier for them in a social si- you know swimming costumes that sort of thing so they don't look unusual.
 (P21)

-Whilst the HPs had not come across children being bullied or rejected on account of untreated genital differences, for example, a psychologist said, "I have not necessarily experienced that first hand to know if families do experience that," (P40) negative psychosocial consequences were generally assumed.
+While the HPs had not come across children being 8 bullied or rejected on account of untreated genital differences, for example, a psychologist said, 'I have not necessarily experienced that first hand to know if families do experience that', (P40) unmanageable negative psychosocial consequences were generally assumed.
 It was also suggested that a more normative genital appearance would help the family to accept the child.
-For example a urologist said, "the family needs to have the surgery in order to bond with the child" (P32).
-Clitoral reduction was acknowledged by this HP as being "more for [the parents] than necessarily for the child" - the kind of reasoning that is strongly discouraged by human rights policies.
-22 Furthermore, a feasibility study involving parents who deferred clitoral surgery for their female-assigned children reported no undue psychosocial concerns about clitoral
+For example, a urologist said, 'the family needs to have the surgery in order to bond with the child' (P32).
+Clitoral reduction was acknowledged by this HP as being 'more for [the parents] than necessarily for the child'-the kind of reasoning that is strongly discouraged by human rights policies.
+Furthermore, a feasibility study involving parents who deferred clitoral surgery for their female-assigned children reported no undue psychosocial concerns about clitoral enlargement, at least in childhood, provided appropriate medical and psychological care were in place.30

-In the earliest interview study with DSD clinicians on record,31 Kessler made the point that the clinicians consciously and non-consciously drew on their personal values and preferences as they interpreted the needs of the children and their parents.
+In the earliest interview study with DSD clinicians on record, Kessler made the point that clinicians & consciously and non-consciously drew on their personal values and preferences as they interpreted the needs of children and their parents.
 This observation could also be identified in the current data.
-For example, a nurse specialist said, "maybe if I had a child of my own and they, and they had a very ... large clitoromegaly, I, I, I might want them to have surgery ... but that's my own personal, you know?"
+For example, a nurse specialist said, 'maybe if I had a child of my own and they, and they had a very ... large clitoromegaly, I, I, I might want them to have surgery ... but that's my own personal, you know?'
 (P35).

-The consensus statement acknowledged the absence of evidence that clitoral surgery succeeded in normalising anatomy, identity and relationships.2 Rather, research shows that parents feel inhibited about discussing genital differences with their child and talking about the genitoplasty to which they had consented.^{32,33} Research also shows that genital surgery is an aspect of DSD that affected adults least often talk about with others.34 Surgery may therefore introduce additional stigma for individuals and families to overcome.
+The consensus statement acknowledged the absence of evidence that clitoral surgery succeeded in normalising anatomy, identity and relationships.
+Rather, research shows that parents feel inhibited about discussing genital differences with their child and talking about the genitoplasty to which they had consented.
+32 33 Research also shows that genital surgery is an aspect of DSD that affected adults least often talk about with others.
+Surgery could therefore introduce additional stigma for individuals and families to overcome.
 While the interviewees understood early surgery to be controversial because it compromised the rights of the child, they rarely referenced other factors in the controversy, such as the lack of evidence for its intended psychosocial benefits and the potential for it to cause harm.

-3. Reducing the burden of dilemma
+Reducing the burden of dilemma

-The data suggest that many HPs tackle the surgical dilemma by separating the easier decisions from the more difficult ones.
-Three factors appear to make clitoral surgery less dilemmatic: patient choice, clitoral size, and surgical skills.
+The data suggest that many HPs tackled the surgery dilemma by separating the easier decisions from the more difficult ones.
+Three factors appear to make clitoral surgery less dilemmatic: patient choice, clitoral size and surgical skills.

-Clitoral surgery was considered unproblematic if the patient were to express a wish for it, as one participant said: "one constantly has to consider the patients' needs and wishes..."
+Clitoral surgery was considered unproblematic if the patient were to express a wish for it, as one participant said, 'one constantly has to consider the patients' needs and wishes...'
 (P22).